Ethan0456/Ethan0456/README.md

 # Hello There! 🌟
-I’m Abhijeetsingh Meena, Machine Learning Engineer at [OpenLocus](https://openlocus.ai/).
-I thrive on exploring cutting-edge technologies and making impactful contributions to the field of AI.
+I’m Abhijeetsingh Meena, a Machine Learning Engineer at [OpenLocus](https://openlocus.ai/).
+My work focuses on exploring new technologies and contributing to advancements in AI.

 ### 🚀 Passionate About
-I’m deeply fascinated by Large Generative Models and their transformative potential in Agentic Systems and Retrieval-Augmented Generation (RAG).
-I’m particularly interested in how these technologies can be leveraged to drive innovation in scientific discovery and real-world applications.
+My primary interests include Large Generative Models and their applications in Agentic Systems and Retrieval-Augmented Generation (RAG).
+I'm particularly interested in the potential of these technologies to advance scientific discovery and solve real-world problems.

 ### 🔭 Current Focus
-I’m currently exploring the field of autonomous agents and their potential applications in scientific discovery and industrial settings.
-My focus is on developing solutions that leverage large generative models to enhance knowledge generation and problem-solving.
+I'm currently researching autonomous agents and their applications in scientific discovery and industry.
+My work involves developing solutions that use large generative models to improve scientific discovery and problem-solving capabilities.

 ### 📚 Authored Papers & Contributions
 - DiscoveryBench: Towards Data-Driven Discovery with Large Language Models: Submitted at NeurIPS'24 - [Link](https://arxiv.org/abs/2407.01725v1)
 - Data-driven Discovery with Large Generative Models: Accepted at ICML'24 - [Link](https://arxiv.org/abs/2402.13610)

 ### 🌍 Connect With Me
-Feel free to reach out if you’re into agentic systems and want to collaborate, or just share interesting stories!
+If you're interested in agentic systems or would like to discuss potential collaborations, please feel free to reach out.